dhanu0503/Design-and-Implementation-of-an-8-Bit-Multiplexer-Using-Cadence-EDA-Tools/README.md

+## Design & Implementation-Of-Full-Custom-8-1-Multiplexer-Using-Cadence-EDA-Tools
-## Aim:
+### Aim:
-  To design and implement an 8-bit multiplexer circuit using Cadence EDA tools, simulate its functionality, and understand its role in digital logic circuits.
+&emsp;&emsp;To design and implement an 8-bit multiplexer circuit using Cadence EDA tools, simulate its functionality, and understand its role in digital logic circuits.
-## Tools Required:
+### Tools Required:
   + Personal Computer
   + Cadence Virtuoso Software

-## Schematic Simulation:
+### Schematic Simulation:
-### Commands to Open Cadence:
+#### Commands to Open Cadence:

   - Right-click and open the terminal window.
   - Enter the following commands: